 Do you recommend purchasing a warranty with a new computer?

-Yes, yes and yes!
+Yes!
 A warranty may be the most important feature you purchase with a new PC!
 UMW IT Support Services can provide assistance if you are having problems connecting to UMW systems, or help with certain software issues, but if your machine has problems with the hardware, you will need to get service on your own.
 A warranty provides you with a way to get service quickly without the unexpected costs that come with it.
-Most manufacturers provide this option when you buy a computer online.
+Most manufacturers provide this option when you buy a computer online or in store.
 How long a warranty you want depends on the time you expect to keep the machine.
 Apple offers up to a 3 year extended warranty; other manufacturers provide warranties of different lengths.

 Most manufacturers don’t cover accidental damage under the warranty.
 If offered, accidental protection for your laptop is also worth consideration.
 It covers repairs if you accidentally drop your machine or have some other mishap.

 Is it important to backup my data?

 Many students don’t think of this, but what would happen if the hard drive in your computer fails or is damaged?
 The likelihood is high that you can’t recover your papers, pictures, bookmarks and many other items that you had stored on that drive.
 If the ONLY place you had copies of these items was the hard drive that failed, you have lost all that you worked so hard to create.
 Strongly consider our recommendation to backup files online in the cloud (your Office 365 account provides lots of online storage in One Drive) or have a USB backup drive for your personal documents, and use it regularly.

 Bottom line – it is very important to back up the files you create.
 How you do it up to you, but something that is easy (or better yet, automatic) offers the best chance that you will actually have your files backed up if disaster strikes.